The Smoothability of Normal Crossings Symplectic Varieties: Main theorem

-is well-known to be an obstruction to the existence of a one-parameter family of smoothings of~$X_{\eset}$ in the algebraic category; see \cite[Corollary~(1.12)]{F}.
+is called \sf{$d$-semistability} in \cite[Definition~(1.13)]{F}.
+It is well-known to be an obstruction to the existence of a one-parameter family of smoothings of~$X_{\eset}$ in the algebraic geometry category; see \cite[Corollary~(1.12)]{F}.
 As shown in~\cite{PP}, it is not the only obstruction in the algebraic category, even in the $N\!=\!2$ case.
 The algebro-geometric analogue of~\eref{SympSumCond_e1},

 is known as \sf{the triple point condition}; see \cite[Proposition~2.4.3]{P}.\\